galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >    - *"Sort input"*: `yes`
 >    - *"Input file has a header line"*: `yes`
 >    - *"Skip NA or NaN values"*: `yes`
->    - *"Operation to perform on each group"*: `Maxiumum`
+>    - *"Operation to perform on each group"*: `Maximum`
 >      - *"On Column"*: `Column: 7`
 >
 > 3. {% icon galaxy-eye %} **View** the results.
 >
 >    > ### {% icon question %} Question
 >    >
 >    > 1.
-How tall was the tallest athelete in basketball?
+How tall was the tallest athlete in basketball?
 And what about karate?
 >    > 2.
 Why do some sports have a value of `inf`?
 >    >
 >    > > ### {% icon solution %} Answer
 >    > >
 >    > > 1.
-Basketball's tallest athelete was 192cm.
+Basketball's tallest athlete was 192cm.
 For Karate it is 163.
 >    > > 2.
 Our dataset had quite a number of `NA` (unknown) values in the height column, especially for the earlier Olympics.
 For sports that had only NA values, there is no maximum so the tool outputs `inf` instead.
 >    > {: .solution}
 >    {: .question}